-Arsenal moved within one point of Liverpool in fourth place with a vital win over Stoke City at the Bet365 Stadium.
+Arsenal moved within one point of Liverpool in fourth place with a vital away win over Stoke City.

 Matchday: Team News – Predicted Lineup – Match Highlights

 Match: Stoke City v Arsenal